-Tin definitely gets under your skin… well if you’re a ‘proper’ sentient human.
-It’s a brilliant arrangement, through which children and teachers can really question what it means to be human.
+Tin gets under your skin… well if you’re a ‘proper’ sentient human.
+It’s a brilliant arrangement, through which children and teachers can question what it means to be human.

 Contrasting worlds collide throughout – ornate historical and modern mechanical, human and inhuman, friendship and malevolence, macabre and comforting.

 There is also a sense of social injustice creeping through an ironic exploration of modernisation reviving almost a Dickensian social structure.

-Not only that, in this age of technology rapidly replacing humans in so many ways, this is a narrative island where children and adults can really escape to in order to explore what this means for the future of humankind.
+Not only that, in this age of technology rapidly replacing humans in so many ways, this is a fictional island where children and adults can escape to explore what this means for the future of humankind.
 Devotion, betrayal and subterfuge are rife making for a gripping and, at moments, breath-taking story.

 Such an exciting book for teachers to use on so many levels!
-A must for school libraries and every upper junior classroom reading area, as well as core text for teachers to plan an entire term of learning around.
+A must for school libraries and every upper junior classroom reading area, as well as a core text for teachers to plan an entire term of learning around.
 I know we will be!
-Cannot recommend this book enough.
+I cannot recommend this book enough.